firesidefiction/firesidefiction.github.io/_drafts/Mexicanx-Scrapbook/Interview-Felecia-Caton-Garcia.md

 **Tell us about a highlight of your Worldcon experience.**

-I know this is a complete cliché, but I have to say that I was pretty amazed to walk through the door of George Martin’s Losers Party — in the stuff of legend, it’s the equivalent of finding myself at seeing Jimi Hendrix at Woodstock or The Ramones at CBGB.
+I know this is a complete cliché, but I have to say that I was pretty amazed to walk through the door of George R. R. Martin’s Losers Party — in the stuff of legend, it’s the equivalent of finding myself at seeing Jimi Hendrix at Woodstock or The Ramones at CBGB.

 **Recommend any or all of the following: a song, a written work, a piece of visual art, and a movie.
 Tell us why you love them!**